titivermeesch/titivermeesch/README.md

 You made or know some crazy cool technology I should add to this list?
 My ears are all yours!

-### Very familiar
+### Mother languages

-This is a list of technologies I'm very comfortable working with:
+A list of languages and tools that feel like my parents speak it:

 ![react](https://img.shields.io/badge/-React-45b8d8?style=for-the-badge&logo=react&logoColor=white)
 ![antd](https://img.shields.io/badge/-antd-0170FE?style=for-the-badge&logo=ant-design&logoColor=white)